KehanLi-1123/KehanLi.github.io/_posts/2025-12-06-Leadership-Politics.md

 ---

-## 8. Historical Example 2: Politics Without Leadership Is Destructive
-### The Late Roman Republic’s Factional Infighting
+## 8. Politics Without Leadership Is Destructive： The Late Roman Republic’s Factional Infighting

 By the 1st century BCE, Rome had become a masterclass in political manoeuvring.
 The Senate, populares, and optimates engaged in sophisticated alliance-building, power trading, and public manipulation.